Page reviewed: 30 July 2020 at 13:00

 Updated information regarding the coronavirus

-With regards to the coronavirus outbreak, Jönköping University is monitoring the situation continuously and following the information and recommendations from the Swedish Ministry of Foreign Affairs and the Public Health Agency of Sweden.
+With regards to the coronavirus outbreak, Jönköping University is monitoring the situation continuously and following the information from the Swedish government and the Public Health Agency of Sweden.

 Message from the President: Jönköping University follows the recommendation from the government to transfer to digital education starting Wednesday 18 March.